Napa? Sonoma? Take your pick. Here are two wines you should check out on your next journey to wine country.

-And now, during the pandemic, these friends and business partners Corrine Golden and Maya Pacheco, have come up with a Glass Tats, for wine and cocktails.
-Both moms of young girls, Maya has a background in product management and design, and Corrine in fashion and retail, however this is the first business venture for both.
+And now, during the pandemic, these friends and business partners Corinne Golden and Maya Pacheco, have come up with a Glass Tats, for wine and cocktails.
+Both moms of young girls, Maya has a background in product management and design, and Corinne in fashion and retail, however this is the first business venture for both.
 Good luck ladies!

 More from Marin:

 - 5 Ways to Incorporate Sustainable Seafood into Your Diet

 - 5 California Wine Country Recipes — Plus Wine Pairings

 Mimi Towle is a Marin-based writer and editor.
 Currently the editor of Marin Magazine, she enjoys the various perks of her job, which include meeting chefs, winemakers, and inspiring characters.
 As a volunteer philanthropic advisor for the EACH Foundation, she focuses on needs in her home state of Hawaii.
 Some of her favorite nonprofits include City Beat, Hawaii Land Trust, and University of Hawaii Cancer Center.